The state leading the way in removing Confederate monuments? Texas

 - 10 US military bases named for Confederate military heroes

-The SPLC excluded an additional 2,600 symbols that the group considered primarily historical, like battlefields, museums and cemeteries.
+The SPLC excluded an additional 2,600 symbols that the group considered primarily historical, such as battlefields, museums and cemeteries.